Pakequis/boto-rosa/project-log.md

 # **Boto-Rosa project logbook**

+## 16/06/2024
+- Small menu test, only to see the UI and test colors.

 ## 09/06/2024
 - TFT LCD test - Splash screen with text and first project image logo (design by Julia T.).
 ![Splash screen](Images/splash.jpg)